TianyiKong0117/ai-decision-making-journey/LLM_prompt_draft.md

 The model is **offline / no-internet**, so the prompt must prevent use of memorized or retrieved real ratings.

+The offline model used in this project is qwen3:8b, running locally through Ollama (Mac, no internet access).

 ## Output Requirements
 The LLM must output **one single number** only:
 Example: